-BIOL& 223 Majors Organismal Phys 5 (38.5/33) The third quarter in a three-quarter general biology series, this series is designed for life-science majors, preprofessional students, and for students intending to take advanced courses in the biological sciences.
+BIOL& 223 Majors Organismal Phys 5 (38.5/33) The third quarter in a three-quarter general biology series, this series is designed for life-science majors, pre-professional students, and for students intending to take advanced courses in the biological sciences.
 Topics of study include: animal and plant anatomy, physiology, and development.
-Related investigations take place in a threehour lab period each week.
-Prerequisite: A grade of 2.0 or higher in BIOL& 222 and CHEM& 121 or 161 or instructor permission.
-(S) LS
+Related investigations take place in a three-hour lab period each week.
+Prerequisite: Successful completion of BIOL& 222 with a 2.0 or better and successful completion of either CHEM& 121 or CHEM& 161 with a 2.0 or better, or instructor's permission (S) LS